 There ends the opening arguments of the prosecution against the accused Paxos Algorithm.
 Now let’s hear from the prosecutions celebrity witness; Google.
 This upstanding and community oriented witness is well respected globally as a home for technocratic gurus.
 They, specifically the Google Chubby team, assert as testimony against the defendant that building and testing a reliable fault tolerant database is hard.
 The judge stares.
 One of the jurors coughs.
 The press gallery hangs on every word desperate to hear the dirt on the defendant to splash across the news headlines.

 Specifically they mention writing a state machine complier.
 That helped them expand the messages and states the servers go through as they added features to operationalise their system.
 They mention that they had to test the heck out of it using randomised yet repeatable tests to find bugs.
-These days you can use opensoure tools to do the testing and test verification.
+These days you can use opensoure tools to do the randomised testing.
 Those modern tools have proven helpful at finding bugs in distributed databases which try to use many alternatives to Paxos to achieve different levels of performance, availability or consistency across nodes.
 What no one is going to say is that the mechanical process of the Paxos algorithm is hard.
 Subtle, yes.
 Devious to prove, yes.
 Subject to duelling leaders, yes.
 Yet it is very well studied and mechanically very simple.
 You simply have to implement the algorithm as defined by Lamport’s TLA+ spec.

 The defence attorney begins her cross-examination.
 “So are you saying Paxos deceived you into thinking it should be straight forward then made it too hard?”, “Well…”, says the witness, “I wouldn’t say it deceived us.
 We are really smart guys with lots of experience not some bunch of students”.
 “Yet you now think you would have been better off using 2 or 3 phase commit?”, asks the attorney.
 “No, definitely not, we know all about that and that’s what traditional databases use.” replies the witness.
 “But isn’t it standard practice to use only proven algorithms when writing critical software infrastructure?
 You were amongst the first to publish experience of Paxos so you were an early adopter and were taking a risk; isn’t that simply reckless?”, asks the attorney.
 “No certainly not!
 We had an existing 3rd party database and it couldn’t cope with the network partitions.
 We needed state of the art and that was Paxos.”